 Are you saving for a deposit to purchase your first home?
 MortgageSaver can help you take that all-important first step.

 At Bank of Ireland we understand the challenges facing First Time Buyers in saving to buy a home.
-We want to help, with a top-up of €2,000 on your savings in a MortgageSaver account when you draw down your Bank of Ireland mortgage.
+We want to help, with a top-up of €2,000 (less DIRT) on your savings in a MortgageSaver account when you draw down your Bank of Ireland mortgage.

 You can save between €200 and €2,500 monthly in the MortgageSaver account.
 You must draw down your mortgage within 30 months of account opening.
-The bonus will be paid after your mortgage is drawn down.
-The Bonus is subject to Dirt.
+The Bonus Interest will be paid after your mortgage is drawn down.
+The Bonus Interest is subject to DIRT.
 Terms and conditions apply.
 Click here for full details.